FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 See also [writing review guidelines](https://github.com/FredHutch/VISC-Documentation/tree/main/Writing_Reviewing/writing_reviewing_guidelines.md)

-- [ ] All necessary source files are pushed to the repo and the report has been compiled without errors
+- [ ] All necessary source files are pushed to the repo and the latest version of the report has been compiled without errors
     - [ ] Unrelated or unnescessary files aren't included (e.g. Latex .toc files)
     - [ ] I've opened and checked compiled documents (.pdf, .docx)
 - [ ] There are no Markdown/pandoc/Latex errors